TrinhHuuGiang/debug-journal/How_to_do/Linux_VM_virtualbox.md

 ```
 ## Basic setup virtual machine
 - Download `.iso` of OS then choose tab `New` in virtual box GUI
-    - Or we con choose a `Virtual machine` are available when choose `Type` of OS then Virtual box suggest them versions are available
 - Setup hardware pre install VM:
     - Base memory, numer processor: Accept about 25 - 50% resources
         - Example: 8GB ram -> accept 2GB - 4GB (main OS has 4GB rest to running)